raganwald-deprecated/homoiconic/dumping_ground/omega.md

 > At age 15 I had the idea--anticipated by Leibniz in 1686--of looking at the size of computer programs and of defining a random string of bits to be one for which there is no program for calculating it that is substantially smaller than it is. --Gregory Chaiten, [Meta Math!
 The Quest for Omega](http://www.amazon.com/gp/product/1400077974?ie=UTF8&amp;tag=raganwald001-20&amp;linkCode=as2&amp;camp=1789&amp;creative=390957&amp;creativeASIN=1400077974)

-When writing programs, we do (at least) two things: We think of what the program must do, and we look for the right way to express the program using our tools.
-"The Right Way" is an awfully slippery concept, it seems that given *N* programmers arguing about the right way to write a given program, the only guarantee is that there will be at least *N* + 1 opinions expressed about the right way to proceed.

-**Complexification**
+**Introduction**

-For a moment, let's cast aside all soft considerations and think about program complexity.
-To be specific, when talking about programs we shall mean the set of all notations or expression that produce the same observable result.
+Let's talk about program complexity.
+To be specific, when talking about programs we shall mean the set of *all* notations or expression that produce the same observable result, not just one unique expression.
+And expression is the statement or collection of statements

 Trivially, here are three different expressions that are actually the same program:

     puts '19620614'
     puts %w(1962 06 14).join
     puts 2**1 * 13**1 * 754639**1

+How do we know they all produce the same result?
+Let's use an empirical method.
+For any program, we shall define a *test suite* that inspects the program's behaviour.
+Each test suite shall have one or more tests in it, and if we feed a

 Every program has a certain amount of Kolmogorov-Chaitin complexity.
 Using the definition given above, the Kolmogorov-Chaitin complexity for a program is the size of the most concise expression of the program.
 Some expressions of a program will be much larger than its Kolmogorov-Chaitin complexity, some only a little larger, and perhaps as few as one will be exactly the Kolmogorov-Chaitin complexity length.